-Where a vehicle is otherwise transferred to you (such as a gift from parent to child), and is garaged in Victoria, you must tell VicRoads and pay duty within 14 days of the transfer.
+Where a vehicle is otherwise transferred to you, for example as a gift from parent to child, and is garaged in Victoria, you must tell VicRoads and pay duty within 14 days of the transfer.
 Only in rare circumstances will a duty exemption apply.

 Please visit VicRoads to find out how to register, renew or transfer a registration on your vehicle.

 Set guidelines apply for dealers to calculate the duty on drive-away deals.